nazmulidris/rust-scratch/adt-const-params/README.md

 `ScopedMutex::read` or `write` can be partially evaluated at compile-time.
 If you use `OptOut`, the entire thread-local lookup and state machine logic is physically deleted from that specific monomorphized version of the function.

 ---

+## Scene 7: Applying the Golden Rule (When NOT to Use ADT Const Params)

+Let's recall the **Golden Rule** from the beginning of the video.
+It is tempting to use ADT Const Params for everything to achieve static dispatch, but there is a strict architectural boundary where they stop being the right tool: **When the memory layout of the struct must change.**

+ADT Const Params (like `ScopedMutex<const P: Policy>`) are perfect when you want to change the behavior of a struct at compile time, but the memory layout (fields) of the struct remains exactly the same.

+Let's look at an example of when this is not necessary, such as the `BufferStorage` system from `r3bl-open-core`:

+In the case of our `BufferStorage`, the two implementations have completely different memory layouts:

+- `Flat2DArray` stores a flat `Vec<PixelChar>`.
+- `GrowableBuffer` stores a `VecDeque<PixelCharLine>` and tracks viewport offsets.

+If we tried to use `OfsBuf<const S: StorageType>`, we wouldn't be able to easily change the fields of the struct based on the enum variant without falling back to traits to map the const to a specific type anyway.

+By using standard Rust generics with a trait bound (`OfsBuf<S: BufferStorage>`), we are already achieving 100% static dispatch.
+When the code compiles, the Rust compiler performs monomorphization.
+It creates two completely separate, optimized versions of the code:

+1. `OfsBuf<Flat2DArray>`
+2. `OfsBuf<GrowableBuffer>`

+---